 Day 18:

-International departures from Mumbai International Airport.
+International departures from Mumbai International Airport (BOM).

 Post-tour Extension